 5. The number of tonnes and ounces were rounded to the nearest thousand.
-Any discrepancies in the totals are due to rounding effects; rounding followed the recommendations as per NI 43-101.
+Any discrepancies in the totals are due to rounding effects.

 14.1.10 Comparison with Previous Mineral Resource Estimate

 The updated mineral resource estimates were compared to the May 2022 MRE with results shown in Table 14-13.